Mar 24, 2026

 Applicants should note the following important dates:

-While the July 1 deadline provides several months to prepare, hospitals should begin their applications well in advance.
-Federal grant applications require careful preparation of budget narratives, organizational documentation, and a clear articulation of how the funds will be used.
-Starting early also allows time to resolve any issues with SAM.gov registration or other prerequisites.
+While the July 27 deadline provides time to prepare, hospitals should begin their applications well in advance.
+Even formula-grant applications require careful preparation of required attachments (CCN, hospital address, attestation), and SAM.gov registration prerequisites can take weeks.

 How to Apply